austinfreenet/afn-docs/afn_nextgen_project.md

 The VM seems to still be working great!
 I see an item in the start menu that says "Update Pending.
 Install the Update"

+## 2018-7-24

+git-annex can use bittorrent as a source!
+Perhaps we should use git-annex to manage images in general for that reason.

+I need to ask John for a test lab at this point I think.

+## 2018-8-14

+Let's try overlayfs instead of aufs.
+It's only available on stretch and not jessie AFAIK.
+Perhaps we can use the kernel from jessie-backports?

+Also there are some indications that KVM can run Windows 10 with [great graphics performance now](https://heiko-sieger.info/running-windows-10-on-linux-using-kvm-with-vga-passthrough/).
+Perhaps if/when we upgrade to Debian Stretch we can try KVM again?